Package of Measures to help through Covid-19

 - HMRC Time To Pay Scheme

-Most banks have been proactive and already put emergency policies in place to assist businesses through this time.
 It is worthwhile picking up the phone to see if they can help you with existing borrowing repayments some are offering payment holidays and interest only options, increasing overdrafts, term loans etc. Many are offering to waiver the fees on new facilities.
+They may also be able to offer you the Business Interruption Loan.

 Things to consider:

-- Whilst your business is still strong think about getting finance now, do not leave it until your finances change such as they adversely affect a loan application.
+- Whilst your business is still operating and is viable think about getting finance now, do not leave it until your finances change such as they adversely affect a loan application.
 You will be risk assessed based on your last set of accounts, current business bank statements and Directors' credit scores.

 - If you run a business or are self-employed and are concerned about paying your tax due to coronavirus, you can call HMRC’s helpline for help and advice: 0800 0159 559.
 Do you want to delay paying some of your taxes?

 - Chase outstanding accounts, but be empathic with your debt collection.
 Maybe offer small discounts to get people to pay you on time.
 For bigger invoices that historically take 60 days to pay, there are solutions to speed this up.
-Again please speak to us.
+We can recommend Apps that you can adopt to making this easier and rewarding.